Margeli/PersonalWebPage/README.md

  - [Malita](https://typhoonstudio.itch.io/malita) <Jun 2019>: A 3D Game fast-paced beat 'em up game inspired by the universe of Battle Angel Alita.
 Made by scratch in our own engine [Project Atlas](https://github.com/project-3-bcn-2019/Project-Atlas) made by the whole class in the subject Project III of the 3rd year of the degree.

-   In Project III I have taken care of:
+   In Malita I have taken care of:
     - Engine core development
     - Engine UI system
     - Engine pathfinding editor
     - Pathfinding graph of the enemies

 - Game Jams: During the degree I voluntarelly participated in 3 Game Jams.
      - [Don't Smile](https://github.com/Margeli/dont-smile-by-petabytes): Barcelona Games World <Oct 2017>  A 2D vertical scrolling made in our first versions of our own Engine.